US Stamps (before the Inverted Jenny)

 Intro

 The grilled stamps were a regular variant used by the US Postage from 1867 to 1870.
-The purpose was to indent the stamp to discourage the washing out of the cancellation ink.
-The types of grills are identified by letters which are not related to their pattern of points.
+The purpose was to indent the stamp to make the paper more porous and discourage the washing out of the cancellation ink.
+The types of grills are identified since 1916 by letters A to J and Z which are not related to a figure of points.

 The first tests are carried out with the A Grill in 1867.
 They are promising, but the A Grill covers the entire surface of the stamp, which reduces the production yield due to an excessive mechanical stress.